 The initial development phase supported more than 35 projects, laying the foundations of EOSC and showcasing its diversity and complexity.
 The EOSCpilot project engaged extensively with stakeholders and proposed a governance framework and policies, as well as developing interoperability pilots across scientific domains [EOSCpilot].
 EOSC-hub brought together service providers to create a single contact point to discover, access and use a wide range of resources for data-driven research [EOSC-hub].
-The five ongoing cluster projects will connect the European Strategy Forum on Research Infrastructures (ESFRI) projects and landmarks to EOSC in the domains of environmental sciences via ENVRI-FAIR [ENVRI-FAIR], life sciences via EOSC-Life [EOSC-Life], astronomy and particle physics via ESCAPE [ESCAPE], photon and neutron sciences via PaNOSC [PaNOSC], and social sciences and humanities via
+The five ongoing cluster projects will connect the European Strategy Forum on Research Infrastructures (ESFRI) projects and landmarks to EOSC in the domains of environmental sciences via ENVRI-FAIR [ENVRI-FAIR], life sciences via EOSC-Life [EOSC-Life], astronomy and particle physics via ESCAPE [ESCAPE], photon and neutron sciences via PaNOSC [PaNOSC], and social sciences and humanities via SSHOC [SSHOC].
+The five regional projects aim to coordinate the efforts of national and thematic initiatives in contributing to EOSC through groupings of European countries via EOSC-Nordic [EOSC-Nordic], EOSC-Pillar [EOSC-Pillar], EOSC-Synergy [EOSC-Synergy], ExPaNDS [ExPaNDS] and NI4OS-Europe [NI4OS-Europe].
+HNSciCloud established a hybrid cloud platform to support high-performance and big-data computing through commercial procurement [HNSciCloud], work that is continuing through ARCHIVER [ARCHIVER] and OCRE [OCRE].

-9 For research artefacts, the interpretation of "as closed as necessary" is "as restricted as necessary".
+For research artefacts, the interpretation of "as closed as necessary" is "as restricted as necessary".

-10 For research artefacts, the interpretation of "as closed as necessary" is "as restricted as necessary"

-11 See Annex 1 of the landscape report for a list of EOSC projects funded under Horizon 2020 [EOSC_Landscape].
+For research artefacts, the interpretation of "as closed as necessary" is "as restricted as necessary" See Annex 1 of the landscape report for a list of EOSC projects funded under Horizon 2020 [EOSC\Landscape].